TechTyphoon/Credit-Approval-System/Project Required Doc.md

 Adding unit tests is optional but will be considered for bonus points.

-The assignment must be completed within 36 hours.

 Entire application and dependencies (including DB) must run with a single docker-compose command.